 Rotary World War 1 Commemorative Grove

-Callander Rotary Club has dedicated an area of land at the foot of Ben Ledi to commemorate the fallen servicemen from Callander in World War 1thumbnail view
+Callander Rotary Club has dedicated an area of land at the foot of Ben Ledi to commemorate the fallen servicemen from Callander in World War 1.
+To find video records of the event scroll to the bottom of the articlethumbnail view

 A number of years in the making, the creation of a Commemorative Grove remembering the servicemen from Callander who fell during World War 1, was completed on Tuesday 3rd October 2017.